 MAKE CONNECTIONS AT URI – LIVE IN A LIVING AND LEARNING COMMUNITY

-Living and Learning Communities are an integral part of the URI experience, providing students with the opportunity to live in an environment that promotes collaborative learning, embraces diversity, encourages thoughtful faculty-student interaction and works to develop a strong sense of community.
-Our Living and Learning communities are housed in a floor or wing of a residence hall that has been dedicated to a particular college or major.
+What is a Living and Learning Community (LLC)?
+LLCs are an integral part of the URI experience, providing students with the opportunity to live in an environment that promotes collaborative learning, embraces diversity, encourages thoughtful faculty-student interaction and works to develop a strong sense of community.
+Our LLCs are housed in a floor or wing of a residence hall that has been dedicated to a particular college or major.
 In your case, you will live with other students who are exploring majors and career choices.
-Acdemic Advisors come to the residence halls to meet you, and upper class peer mentors called Resident Academic Mentors (RAMs) live alongside you in the residence halls, helping you have a great start to a college career.
+Academic Advisors come to the residence halls to meet you, and upper class peer mentors called Resident Academic Mentors (RAMs) live alongside you in the residence halls, helping you have a great start to a college career.